jjuuleeaa/CS-Summer-Research-Programs/README.md

 | Soros Fellowship for New Americans     | [Soros Fellowship](https://pdsoros.org/) |
 | ... and more!                         | -    |

-More funding sources can be found [here](#additional-resources).
+Check out **more funding sources** [here](#additional-resources).

 ---

 ## 🏆 Competitions & Hackathons

-Competitions are a fun way to show off your skills and boost your CV!
-Whether you love problem-solving or building projects, these competitions and hackathons will challenge you and help you gain some serious cred.
+I also love competitions as a fun way to challenge yourself and improve your coding and problem-solving skills.
+Plus, it’s a great way to strengthen your application.
+Below are some competitions and hackathons I found that you might want to check out.

 | Competition                            | Link |
 |----------------------------------------|------|